DataDog/documentation/content/en/tracing/setup/dotnet-framework.md

 - Unhandled exceptions, including stacktraces if available
 - A total count of traces (e.g. web requests) flowing through the system

+The .NET Tracer supports automatic instrumentation on .NET Framework 4.5 and above.
+It also supports [.NET Core][3].

 ### Installation

-Install the .NET Tracer on the host using the [MSI installer for Windows][3].
+To use automatic instrumentation, install the .NET Tracer on the host using the [MSI installer for Windows][4].
 Choose the installer for the architecture that matches the operating system (x64 or x86).

 After installing the .NET Tracer, restart applications so they can read the new environment variables.
 To restart IIS, run the following commands as administrator: